Nilacholey Kiriti: Plot

 Newlyweds Kiriti Roy and Krishna go to Puri for their honeymoon.
 They attend a cultural programme in "Navrang Theatre" where they suddenly meet Kali Sarkar, Kiriti's childhood neighbour.
 He has taught him to play chess.
 Kali told that he had met with an accident in Puri.
 He also invites them on the next day in "Blue View", the hotel where he was staying.
 Kiriti was astonished why Kali was lying because the accident was happened in Kolkata and not in Puri.
 They also met a strange Sardarji who had a locket of "Lokenath Baba".

-On next day the duo go to "Rainbow view" where they know that Durga had left the hotel on previous night.
-Kiriti meets the owner of the hotel, Rana Sanyal, from whom he came to know that a room is always booked for him.
-On the other hand, while waiting for Kriti in the reception, Radha notices a lady who was keeping a watch on them.
-They also meet the same Pitaji outside the hotel.
+On next day the duo go to "Rainbow view" where they know that Kali had left the hotel on previous night.
+Kiriti meets the owner of the hotel, Runa Sanyal, from whom he came to know that a room is always booked for him.
+On the other hand, while waiting for Kriti in the reception, Krishna notices a lady who was keeping a watch on them.
+They also meet the same sardarji outside the hotel.